karlospn/mytechramblings-site-source-code/content/posts/building-an-azure-devops-copilot-using-semantic-kernel-and-azure-openai.md

     return this._documentConnector.ReadText(stream);
 }
 ```
-Forget about the implementation of the function, what is interested here is that we're describing everything the function does:
+Forget for a moment about the implementation of the function.
+What is interesting here is how we're describing everything the function does:
 - The purpose of the function: ``[KernelFunction, Description("Read all text from a document")]``
 - What it returns: ``[return: Description("Document content")]``
 - What are the parameters used for: ``[Description("Path to the file to read")]``

 Describing the function and its parameters accurately and precisely is paramount because these description fields are used by Semantic Kernel (SK) when orchestrating functions.

-But how would SK know that it needs to run the ``ReadTextAsync`` function when the user asks a question related to its purpose?
-There are two ways to handle this challenge:
+How would SK know that it needs to run the ``ReadTextAsync`` function when the user asks a question related to its purpose?
+There are two ways to handle this challenge.

-- Invoke the Function manually.
+- Invoke the function manually.
-- Use the Auto Function Invocation Feature of Semantic Kernel.
+- Use the "Auto Function Invocation" feature of Semantic Kernel.
 This is the approach we want to use.
 We don't want to run the plugins manually; we want SK to choose the appropriate function for us based on the response from GPT-4.

 The auto function invocation feature allows SK to automatically determine which function to invoke based on the context of the user's query and the response from GPT-4.
 This ensures a seamless and efficient interaction with the Azure DevOps REST API through the SK plugin.